Jakesta13/McUpdater/README.md

 What we do is upload alternating names of the server.jar, and replace that name inside of the Remote Tool Kit's config to point to that one then reboot the server and it will switch right over.

+# How do I automate this?
+To automate updates, run the Latest or Released jar script of your choice (Read Bonus) a couple minutes before running McUpdate.sh
+For example, I have LatestMC_JAR.sh running 2 minutes before McUpdate.sh, and have McUpdate.sh run once every 10 minutes or so via crontab.

 # Bonus
 LatestMC_JAR.sh will grab the download link for the latest server.jar, you can choose to download the jar file or have it save the url to the txt file that McUpdate.sh looks for when it checks for updates.